-Probes Institutional mediation ICT mediation d analysis What are the policy discourses of citizen engagement in e-government?
-In the technological design of ICT-mediated participation initiatives, what new visions and norms for legitimating citizen participation come through?
-In ICT-mediated citizen engagement: • what are the emerging norms? • how are the norms of openness, transparency and deliberation recast? • what are the new norms underpinning partnership arrangements?
+Structuration Probes dimension Institutional mediation ICT mediation Government-end analysis Signification What are the policy discourses of citizen engagement in e-government?
+In the technological design of ICT-mediated participation initiatives, what new visions and norms for legitimising citizen participation come through?
+Legitimation In ICT-mediated citizen engagement: what are the emerging norms? how are the norms of openness, transparency and deliberation recast? what are the new norms underpinning partnership arrangements?
 How does techno-design bear on participation?
-How do the fluid boundaries between the scales of governance - local, national and supranational - implicate meanings of citizen engagement and digital participation?
-How does techno-design shift the balance of power between state and citizen?
-Institutional mediation d analysis What are the policy discourses of citizen engagement in e-government?
-In ICT-mediated citizen engagement: • what are the emerging norms? • how are the norms of openness, transparency and deliberation recast? • what are the new norms underpinning partnership arrangements?
-How do the fluid boundaries between the scales of governance - local, national and supranational - implicate meanings of citizen engagement and digital

-Signification How does the digital paradigm redefine citizenship?
+Domination How do the fluid boundaries between the scales of governance - local, national and supranational - implicate meanings of citizen engagement and digital participation?
+Citizen-end analysis Signification How does the digital paradigm redefine citizenship?
 How are citizen practices recast through ICT channels, and how are these redefining democracy?
 Legitimation How does digital participation shift rights and obligations in the state-citizen relationship?
 In what ways has ICT capability become intrinsic to being a citizen?
-C. Domination What does the shift to digital participation imply for civil society as a whole?
+Domination What does the shift to digital participation imply for civil society as a whole?
 How do patterns of access and levels of techno-capabilities impact on citizen voice?